Skip to main content

 Residual momentum (narrow)

-Stock-specific momentum after stripping NIFTY and a tighter sector beta — orthogonal to the wider residual variant on the live feed.
+Stock-specific momentum after removing NIFTY and a tighter sector move — independent from the wider residual version on the live feed.

 QualityPipeline